OracleChain/EOSBenchTool/README.md

 > Max tps means the max tps during testing duration.

 >Average tps is just average tps during duration.

+>ATTENTION: You should always reopen EOSBenchTool to restart a new testing.

 ------------------------------
 <h2 id="4">有关欧链/About OracleChain</h2>